Bitfab-io/documentation/e3d_lite6_clogging_maintenance_guide.md

 Hotend substitution and maintenance is performed to assure the printers

-* minimize down time
+* minimize printer down time
 * get the hotend back to work with the minimun time/money spent

 ### Tools

 *

+### Part replacement

+* Always replace PTFE tube (consumable).
+	* PTFE is damaged from exposure to high temperatures (from about 230-250º).
+	* A damaged PTFE liner presents all or some of the following signs:
+		* Sticky, thick texture
+		* "Plastic" smell
+		* Deformation
+		* Leaked filament on the outer surface of the tube.
+	* Removal of the PTFE liner with pliers deforms the tube so it cannot be used again in a production machine.
+* Replace nozzle (consumable) if the hotend is clogged but the PTFE is OK.
+	* If the PTFE tube is not damaged the next most likely cause of clogging is an obstructed nozzle.
+* Replace silicone sock (consumable) if damage may affect hotend reliability or performance.
+* Replace any other part as you see fit if damage may affect hotend reliability or performance.

 ### Removing hotend from the machine

 1. Remove clogged hotend from the machine.
 2. Install a new hotend in the printer and put aside the clogged hotend indicating that it is clogged.

-### Part substitution criteria

-* Always replace PTFE tube
-* Replace nozzle if the hotend is clogged but the PTFE is OK
-* Replace sock if damaged.
-* Replace any other part as you see fit if damage may affect hotend reliability or performance.

 ### Steps